 Do we accept credit cards?

-Where again I get other information regarding similar services?
+Where can I get other information regarding similar services

 Does the building have an elevator?